Understanding Dropshipping and How To Get Started

 3. Select Your Suppliers

-Next, analyze potential suppliers to find partners providing quality products and fast shipping times.
+Next, analyze potential suppliers to find partners that provide quality products and fast shipping times.
 You can search AliExpress, Alibaba, and Shopify dropshipping directories for sellers with ratings of 95% or higher with at least one year of activity on the site.

 Determine your top five sellers and contact them for shipping times and minimum order quantities.
 After narrowing it down to two to three sellers, place an order with each supplier to inspect the quality and overall shipping experience.